 The police taped the evidence given to them, and they pledged this time to do something about both Elm Guest House – and the wider issues raised by Watson.
 They said that they would follow the evidence wherever it took them and whoever was involved.

 By working for Exaro, launched only in late 2011, I was able to have the time, resources and support to follow up the story properly.
 Exaro also showed guts in not being frightened by mistakes made elsewhere into ignoring this important story.

-Several of my colleagues at Exaro have helped uncover what is clearly one of the UK’s biggest child-abuse scandals: David Pallister, Fiona O’Cleirigh, Mark Conrad, Nick Fielding, Alison Winward, Tim Wood, Keith Perry, Alex Varley-Winter, Frederika Whitehead and, of course, the editor, Mark Watts.
+Several of my colleagues at Exaro have helped uncover what is clearly one of the UK’s biggest child-abuse scandals: David Pallister, Fiona O’Cleirigh, Mark Conrad, Nick Fielding, Alison Winward, Tim Wood, Keith Perry, Alex Varley-Winter, Frederika Whitehead and, of course, the Editor-in-Chief, Mark Watts.

 Today, Exaro breaks three significant stories that shed more light on allegations surrounding a VIP paedophile ring.
 First, evidence that links Savile, the late BBC star, to Elm Guest House, which is at the centre of a police investigation into sexual abuse of boys by VIPS and others.

 Second, disclosure of how a key figure at the centre of that police investigation is making plans to leave the country.